Updated: Nov 19, 2020

 This challenge we are facing together is not ideal.
 I so wish I could keep you inside just a little while longer.
-Maybe this will all blow over and we can go back to our normal lives.
-Maybe there will be a medical breakthrough that ends it all!
 I pray the Lord's arms of comfort for us right now baby, because I'm not sure I can do this alone.
 But again, you're with me through it all.

 I wish your grandma could see you at your tiniest.
 I wish your big sister could be there when you make your way out into this world.
 I wish I could have the big family celebration of your daddy announcing, "it's a BOY!" to our anxious gathering of family and friends in the waiting room just like in the movies.
 But we can't.
 How I wish I could change things.
 I suppose in some regard, this is preparing me for being your mother.
 I know there will be many things I cannot fix for you and still, I hope my love will be enough.
 When you turn 5 and I scramble with family and friends to find a place and time we can all agree on to celebrate your birthday, I will think back to this time and be grateful we can all be together celebrating your life.
 Maybe this quarantine won't be so bad.
 Maybe, it will allow me the time to slow down and take every inch and smile of yours, in.
 Maybe we will make memories together as a family and learn to lean on each other more through times of struggle.